wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ### Step 0:

 Run Fallout 4 once from Steam.
 You can close the launcher when it detects your video settings.
 After this, create a new folder named 'F4EE' anywhere outside of Program Files.
-Then, download [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) and select Install From Disk and select the F4EE file you just downloaded, and install it to the folder you just made.
+I HIGHLY recoomend installing on an SSD!
+Then, in Wabbajack, click the `...` next to `Installation Location` and select the F4EE folder you just made.
+Feel free to keep the `Download Location` anywhere you like, or leave it at the default.

 ### Step 1: